For student year

 choices aren't task or age appropriate

-- Present the students with decisions to be made
+- Present the students with decisions to be made (in writing and verbally)

 - include two to three possible choices during the lesson.